 Demo – Open Box will meet with Grainger representatives to demonstrate the outcomes delivered in the past 3-week period.

 Testing – Open Box will be responsible for unit testing and QA testing of functionality.
-Grainger representatives will conduct user acceptance testing of new functionality delivered in each sprint and provide feedback within 1 week of the demo.
+Grainger representatives will conduct user acceptance testing of new functionality delivered in each sprint and provide feedback.

 Stand Up – Daily, 15-minute stand up calls will be held for the Open Box team to internally report on progress.
-Weekly, 30-minute stand up calls will be held with the Grainger team to provide feedback and give input on any questions that arise.
+Weekly, 30-minute stand up calls will be held with the Grainger team to identify upcoming deliverables, discuss potential blockers, provide feedback and give input on any questions that arise.

 Feedback from demos and testing will be classified as either bugs or enhancements (depending on the user story and acceptance criteria).
 Bugs will be fixed in a subsequent sprint, whereas enhancements will be incorporated into the backlog and prioritized accordingly.